Disclaimer: I don't own Harry Potter. Also, this fic is based on Aya Macchiato's story 'Harry Potter and the Gift of the Morrighan'. With permission.

 "We drink it," Sirius said firmly and before anyone could stop him he had conjured up a goblet and swallowed a mouthful of the poison.
 Arcturus made a grab for the goblet but Sirius fended him off.
 "I'm younger and healthier than you, so I should be the one to drink," he argued.

-"I'm your elder, so you should do as I say," Arcturus said.
+"I'm your elder, so you should do as I say," Arcturus retorted.

 Sirius shook his head, looking pale but resolute.
 "I've already drunk some of it, so the best thing would be for you to guard Orion while I finish the rest of it.
 Just remember to keep making me drink no matter what."

 Harry guiltily hoped that Arcturus would be the one to swallow the poison, but it was Sirius who ended up winning the argument.
 As much as he liked Arcturus, Harry didn't want to risk losing the only father he'd ever known.
-He hated himself for thinking that way and wished he could just volunteer to drink it, but he knew neither of the others would ever allow him to.
+He hated himself for thinking that way and wished he could just volunteer to drink instead, but he knew neither of the others would ever allow him to put himself in danger.
 Instead he was left watching as Sirius drank one cup after another.

 "Come, Sirius, have another drink," Arcturus urged him, holding the poison back up to his lips.

-Sirius obediently drank, causing his suffering to grow worse.
-He seemed to be locked in a vision that no one else could see.
+Sirius obediently drank and inevitably his suffering grew worse.
+He seemed to be locked in a vision that no one else could see but that terrified him.
 "No, not there… don't let them take me there!
 Grandfather, please!"

 Arcturus looked so shaken that Harry forced himself take his place.
 "Just one more cup and it will all be over," he said, trying not to flinch at the lie.